JadeOfMaar/RationalResources/README.md

 * Eve, a hybrid class methane + metal world, is not known (to me anyway) to be possible.
 * Minmus, an entirely ice world cannot exist in the habitable zone of a star.
 It is made to possess Nitrogen and no metals.
 * Mun, as the real Moon, is made to possess a large fraction of Oxygen and MetalOre.
-* Duna, akin to Mars, is given a strong presence of Oxygen (in the ground only, there is no explicit metal oxide resource), and metals.
+* Duna, akin to Mars, is given a strong presence of CarbonDioxide (in the ground only, there is no explicit metal oxide resource), and metals.

 | Surface | Ocean | Atmosphere | Unique |